 TEVUS is intended for a wide audience including members of media, academia, private sector security professionals, law enforcement and intelligence analysts.
 Anyone can request access to the TEVUS Portal by completing the online TEVUS Portal Access Request Form.

-This research was supported by the Resilient Systems Division of the Science and Technology Directorate of the U.S. Department of Homeland Security through Award Number 2009-ST-108-LR0003 made to the National Consortium for the Study of Terrorism and Responses to Terrorism (START).
-The views and conclusions contained in this document are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Department of Homeland Security or START.
+This research was supported by the Resilient Systems Division (Award Number 2009-ST-108-LR0003) and the First Responders Group (Award Number 70RSAT18FR0000119) of the Science and Technology Directorate of the U.S. Department of Homeland Security through the National Consortium for the Study of Terrorism and Responses to Terrorism (START).
+The views and conclusions contained in this platform do not represent the official policies, either expressed or implied, of the U.S. Department of Homeland Security or START.

 The individual databases that contribute to the portal have received funding from various additional sources since their inception.
 For more information about funding sources for each of the databases please visit their individual websites.Get Started